finkbeca/Notes/content/docs/blockchain/dao.md

 Note: We want to make a for profit DAO this relies on taxing or some form of monetization to people in or not in the DAO who are using a service provided by the DAO, this could be a tool, knowledge, etc.

 - For Profit relies on funding coming in to the DAO and to a central bank where it then distributed or kept by the DAO
-- Componnets
+- Components
     1. Central DAO register( Allows voting , adding etc )
     2. Contract in control of voting
     3. What do people vote with?
 We need token.
     4. A bank in the form of a contract
-    5. upgradability? dtl
+    5. upgradeability? dtl
     6. wrappers
 - Governance